-We recommend that large transducers are fitted with a horizontal support bar.
+Due to its physical size, the ES38B transducer must be fitted with a horizontal support bar.
 The purpose of this support bar is to protect the transducer from damage in the event of slamming.
 This happens if the vessel hull climbs out of the water in heavy seas.
 The force of the water when the hull falls down may push the transducer up and cause damage to its mounting.
-The support bar can be secured to the mounting ring using threaded rods.[2]
+The support bar can be secured to the mounting ring using threaded rods.
+See Support bar [206574] on page 39. ^[2]